-Scope: - Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port and Environmental Review (PER) permit.
+Scope: - Manage follow-up and compliance actions required under the Environmental Assessment · Certificate (EAC) and the Port and Environmental Review (PER) permit.

 Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process.
 Oversee outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
 Support the Technical Heritage Committee and archaeology investigation program.
 Monthly Highlights: Conversations between the Contractor, Province and environmental regulators on the Project's environmental requirements have continued in the month.
-Discussions between the Contractor, VFPA, EAO and the Province on the Independent Environmental Monitor contract transition to the Province were completed.
-On August 22, the Environmental Assessment Office (EAO) issued an Order of non-compliance regarding secondary containment, spill response and hydrocarbon management.
-The Contractor implemented the mitigation measures specified in the Order and resumed works in/near water on August 25.
-The Vancouver Fraser Port Authority (VFPA) issued a Notice of Non-Compliance in relation to Conditions 37 and 57 of the VFPA Permit in July.
-Actions were undertaken by both the Contractor and Tl Corp to address the issues raised and the VFPA closed the Notice on August 24.
-28 Environmental Incident Reports were issued in August.
-27 of the incidents were in relation to small/minor on land spills of hazardous substances which were contained and remediated quickly and safely.
-One incident related to the exceedance of the underwater noise threshold requirement.
-Work was immediately halted, and a scan of the area was undertaken to look for evidence of fish or marine mammals in distress - none were observed.
+Continued discussions with the Contractor on environmental offsetting requirements for the Existing Bridge Demolition FAA.
+31 Environmental Incident Reports were issued in December.
+30 of the incidents were in relation to small/minor on-land spills of hazardous substances and one (1) incident related to a reportable spill of hazardous substance to water.
+All spills were contained and remediated quickly and safely and no impacts to sensitive environmental receptors were observed.
 Three Month Lookahead: Continue to liaise with regulators on follow-up actions and commitments arising from the required Project permits and approvals.
-Continue working with the Contractor and third-party experts to prepare for upcoming underwater noise during in-river works.
+Continue working with the Contractor and third-party experts to monitor underwater noise during in-river works.
+Continue working with the Contractor and environmental regulators to ensure the Project's permitting requirements are met.